Taijigamer2/3DO_video_output_projects/240p_video_mode_on_3DO/README.md

 ### **Panasonic FZ-1 with VP536 encoder (US/ JP)**

 All Japanese Panasonic FZ-1 and some US Panasonic FZ-1 contain the VP536 video encoder.
-This video encoder is the reverse of the BT9103 in a sense in that logical one on pin 52 switches it to progressive mode while logical zero switches it to interlace mode.
+This video encoder is the reverse of the BT9103 in the sense that a logical one on pin 52 switches it to progressive mode while logical zero switches it to interlace mode.
 Once again remove R166.
 This breaks the connection with the CLIO and also any pull-up resistors (naughty R167).

 ![](https://github.com/Taijigamer2/3DO_video_output_projects/blob/main/240p_video_mode_on_3DO/Images/VP536_remove.jpg)